• Skip to main content

 Below is an aerial view shot by drone video footage by Don Jones of Studio 9 Commercial Photography.
 Edited by Kobey Morgan:

-A profile pit is an 8’ deep section of soil dug in the area where you will eventually have your leach field.
+A profile pit is an 8’ deep section of soil dug where you will eventually have your leach field.

 Understanding the Timeline of a Septic Installation:

 First, you’ll need profile pits.
-These can be dug by Spotted Dog Excavating, and we will arrange for the soils engineer to be onsite to gather their data.
+Spotted Dog Excavating can dig these, and we will arrange for the soils engineer to be onsite to gather their data.
 This generally can be scheduled and completed within one to two weeks.

 It usually takes two weeks to get the soils analysis results back from the engineer.
-These results dictate whether the system can be conventional, or must be an engineered design.
+These results dictate whether the system can be conventional or must have an engineered design.

-With a conventional system, Spotted Dog Excavating can design and submit a permit application for approval to El Paso County Department of Health for you.
-Currently, the Department of Health requires approximately three to five weeks for approval and issue of permit.
+With a conventional system, Spotted Dog Excavating can design and submit a permit application for approval to the El Paso County Department of Health for you.
+The Department of Health requires approximately three to five weeks for approval and permit issues.

-When a permit is issued, Spotted Dog Excavating can get your project scheduled.
-Installation generally requires three to seven days based on size and complexity of the system.
-After installation, the El Paso County Department of Health will return for a final inspection within 24 hours and when approved, the system can be backfilled and covered. *
+When a permit is issued, Spotted Dog Excavating can schedule your project.
+Installation generally requires three to seven days, based on the size and complexity of the system.
+After installation, the El Paso County Department of Health will return for a final inspection within 24 hours, and when approved, the system can be backfilled and covered. *

-*If your septic system must be an engineered system, the installation timeline will depend on the type of system designed by the approved engineer.
+*If your septic system must be engineered, the installation timeline will depend on the type of system designed by the approved engineer.

 What Is a Septic Tank?